nr501/AWS_IoT_DeviceShadow/README.md

 5. Create IAM Policiy for AWS IoT

 Switch to the AWS Manamgement Console and follow Step 1 described [here](https://docs.amplify.aws/lib/pubsub/getting-started/q/platform/js/#aws-iot).
-Once created switch to your Cloud9 environment and
+Once created switch to your Cloud9 environment and attach the policy to